riverscuomo/spotkin_server/README.md

 GSPREADER_GOOGLE_CREDS_PATH=path_to_your_creds.json

 ### To add more target playlists
 Simply add columns in the "recipes" sheet and in the "settings" sheet.
+I like keeping it to one or two.

 ### Poetry
 poetry init